 Welcome to Salish Kootenai College Nursing Department

-Welcome to the Nursing Department at Salish Kootenai College.
-This program was founded upon the ideal of educating nurses to serve diverse populations in rural settings.
-Our small class sizes and unique clinical settings prepare our graduates for the challenges of these locations.
-Our program embraces the Native American culture and prepares our graduates to be able to provide culturally competent care.
+This nursing program was founded upon the ideal of educating nurses to serve diverse populations in rural settings.
+Our small class sizes and unique clinical settings prepare our graduates for the challenges of these types of locations.
+We have a state of the art moderate to high fidelity simulation lab, two nursing skills labs that mimic a hospital, and a year-long robust Anatomy and Physiology 3-quarter course and lab, using a synthetic human cadaver, SynDaver, the first of its kind in the state.
+Our nursing program embraces the Native American culture and prepares our graduates to be able to provide culturally congruent care.

-I speak for the entire faculty and staff of the Nursing Department when I welcome you to our program.
-We look forward to the journey as you pursue your Associate or Baccalaureate degree in Nursing.
+On behalf of the entire faculty and staff of the Nursing Department, we want to welcome you.
+We look forward to the journey as you pursue your Baccalaureate degree in Nursing.
 We encourage you to become an active part of this program.
 It may be a difficult journey at times, but the rewards are great.